NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Common pulses (beans and lentils)

-2. They come in variety of shapes.
-They can be long and narrow, flat, broad, straight, to slightly curvy.
+2. These legumes come in a diverse array of shapes, including long and narrow, flat, broad, straight, or slightly curved.

-3. While the majority of beans are stung, some varieties are stringless, such as snap peas.
+3. While the majority of legumes have strings, certain varieties, such as snap peas, are stringless.

 Here is an impressive list of legumes with detailed illustrations of their health benefits and nutrition facts: